 For booking travel tickets, desktop web still gets the most conversions.
-That’s why it was important for the experience to facilitate all the behaviors that lead to purchase, from price comparison to data input to relaying important communication like strike messaging and ticketing options.
+That’s why it was important for the experience to facilitate all the behaviors that lead to purchase, from price comparison to data input to relaying important messages about strikes and ticketing options.

 My job was to push creative decision-making and oversee the development of every page as well as the global style guide.
 Alongside the team, I would sketch, review work, prep user testing questions, and ensure that the experience we were designing was consistent and true to our customer-centric values.

 I made sure that the team collaborated daily to build up a system of components that could be shared across screens.
 Then we designed, prototyped, and did rounds of usability testing to continuously iterate upon the designs and solve any issues that came up.
 Because we introduced some very new functionality, we wanted to make sure our features were validated through user feedback before we even did a limited release for A/B testing.

 We wanted the look & feel to be a modern and updated version of the existing blue and white brand.
 By sticking to clean lines and modules, the design felt fresh without being boring.
 We also needed to keep the UI as uncomplicated as possible to help the user get through a purchase funnel that we know sometimes gives people anxiety.
 We looked at how to could show the information in as helpful a way as possible, focusing on clean communication and even revisiting our tone of voice and messaging for many pages.
 Our goal with the design was to make it both beautiful and seamless.